 When I am studying at the German technical university, will the classes be taught in German?

 A major benefit of the Engineering German Dual Degrees is that it allows you to become immersed in another language and culture.
 Thus, students will take some courses taught only in German.
 The actual courses a student will take will be determined for each specific student and approved in advance by the specific engineering program coordinators.

 Before beginning classes, you will have several weeks of intensive German language instruction in Germany.
 Students will take one or two courses taught in German and perhaps one or two courses in English as well.
 Most of the engineering courses will be taught in German, however some departments at the German university may have some courses available that are also taught in English.

 What are the internship options in Germany?

 Internship opportunities will really depend upon your major and your areas of interest.
 Internships are treated a little differently within the German culture, but the opportunities are wide and varied.
 In some situations, it may be possible to get an internship with a firm that has operations in both the U.S. and Germany, and some companies actually prefer that you do an internship with the company first in the U.S. to begin to learn the corporate culture and business.
-The options can be best discussed in person with the College of Engineering’s Director of Experiential Programs.
-In addition, the engineering faculty members who have helped developed this program (Drs.
-Lawrence and Stooksbury) can assist and provide advice about potential internships.
+Internship options can be discussed with Director of Expeirence Programs or with program faculty member, Dr. Tom Lawrence.